Jan 25, 2024

 What are the stack ordered business metrics?

 The number of free and paid users we’re converting and the holistic ARR.
+Holistic ARR is an attribution metric that combines revenue sourced from self-serve and revenue that has transitioned to sales for complete coverage.
 The growth team’s operating rhythm was based on the customer success inputs to get to that, e.g. users and workloads going to habitual usage.
 The inputs are based on good usage, the output are the business metrics that indicate health like total users and conversion.

 How do you leverage the community investment into the rest of the business model?